-TITLE & OBJECTIVE Assessment Variation for one dwelling CLAUSE 58.05-1 Seven of the 16 proposed dwelling's achieve compliance Accessibility objective with the accessibility To ensure the design of dwellings meets the needs requirements of Standard B18, of people with limited mobility. which requires a minor variation of one dwelling.
-Standard D18 The development contains an At least 50 per cent of dwellings should have: appropriate number of A clear opening width of at least 850mm at the dwellings that are capable of entrance to the dwelling and main bedroom. catering to the individual

-- A clear path with a minimum width of 1.2 metres that connects the dwelling entrance to the main bedroom, an adaptable bathroom and the living area. - A main bedroom with access to an adaptable bathroom. - At least 50 per cent of dwellings should have: - At least one adaptable bathroom that meets all of the requirements of either Design A or Design B specified in Table D7.
+TITLE & OBJECTIVE Assessment Over 50% of apartments (and of various types) meet the CLAUSE 58.05-1 requirements of the Standard.
+Accessibility objective This is confirmed on Plan TP011 -which provides further To ensure the design of dwellings meets the needs details. of people with limited mobility.
+Standard D18 At least 50 per cent of dwellings should have: A clear opening width of at least 850mm at the entrance to the dwelling and main bedroom.
+A clear path with a minimum width of 1.2 metres that connects the dwelling entrance to the main bedroom, an adaptable bathroom and the living area.
+A main bedroom with access to an adaptable bathroom.
+At least 50 per cent of dwellings should have: At least one adaptable bathroom that meets all of the requirements of either Design A or Design B specified in Table D7.